packttest/LearningCurve/Linux/TheShell.md

  **NOTE:** In 1970, Stephen R. Bourne has developed shell at AT&T Bell Labs.
 It was the first shell appeared on a UNIX system, hence it is called as "the shell".

 **NOTE:** Bash shell is accessed through a terminal.
 It is also called as a physical console.
+Physical console supports multiple virtual console.
+Each virtual console is a seprate terminal and supports seprate login.
+Pressing `Ctrl + Alt + F1` to `F7` gives access to each of these virtual access.
+To close the shell session either `exit` or `Ctrl + d` can be used.

 2. The C Shell.
 The default prompt is `%`.
 Shell prompt will be `%` when logged in as non-root user and `#` when logged in as `root` user.
   * C shell (csh)